You think offering online ordering and adding restaurant delivery services will make business boom and learn how to offer these services for profit.

 It might not be obvious, but preparing and boxing deliveries, waiting for drivers and confirming that the order has been delivered may take longer than preparing and serving a meal in your restaurant.

-Additionally, you could receive a huge volume of delivery orders that your kitchen may be unable to cope with, leaving your customers bitterly disappointed.
+Additionally, you could receive a huge volume of delivery orders that your kitchen may be unable to handle, leaving your customers disappointed.

-So be sure to realistically determine how much time you will allocate the preparation and delivery of each dish.
+So be sure to realistically determine how much time you will allocate to prepare and deliver each dish.

 Don’t be afraid to make your restaurant unavailable for delivery after a certain number of orders have been placed.